Skip to content

 Rain

-If it’s raining outside, it’s best not to start cleaning–it only leads to unnecessary frustration.
-Rain causes the windows to have unsightly spots right after cleaning.
+If it’s raining outside, don’t pick up the cloth—it only leads to unnecessary frustration.
+The rain will cause the windows to have unsightly spots right after cleaning.
 Plus, it might even rain inside if you’re cleaning the outside panes.

 Sun